Mellymatic624/Automated_User_Management/README.md

 ---

+### Summary

+This project is designed to automate Active Directory user management using PowerShell.
+By implementing these scripts, organizations can improve their administrative efficiency, ensuring accurate and consistent user management practices.

+---

 ## Contributing

 We welcome contributions to enhance this project.
 Feel free to fork the repository, create a new branch, and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.

----

-### Summary

-This project is designed to automate Active Directory user management using PowerShell.
-By implementing these scripts, organizations can improve their administrative efficiency, ensuring accurate and consistent user management practices.